The Scapegoat

 • Published: 2012-06-07

-In a provincial railway station, two men—one English, the other French—meet by chance and discover an uncanny resemblance.
+In a chance encounter at a provincial railway station, two men—one English, the other French—discover their striking resemblance.
 After a night of drinking and conversation, the Englishman wakes to find his French counterpart has stolen his identity and vanished.
-Forced to step into the Frenchman's shoes, he navigates a labyrinth of roles, including chateau owner, failing business director, and head of a fractious family, uncovering a web of deceit and intrigue. /n/nThe novel is a classic thriller from the bestselling author of 'Rebecca,' praised for its exciting plots and fearless originality.
-The story is tinged with a sense of nightmare, as the protagonist grapples with the consequences of his stolen identity and the perplexing roles he must play.
+Compelled to step into the Frenchman's shoes, he navigates a labyrinth of perplexing roles, from chateau owner to family patriarch, uncovering a web of deceit and intrigue. /n/nThe novel delves into themes of identity and self-discovery, as the protagonist grapples with the consequences of his newfound roles.
+Daphne du Maurier's masterful storytelling weaves a tale of suspense and psychological depth, exploring the complexities of human nature and the masks we wear.

 Reviews